 The Respondents were asked about the primary issues affecting their watershed(s), and what topics they would like to be covered in a workshop on watershed assessment and management.
 Respondents were provided with a list to choose from and at the end had the availability to be open-ended.
-The following are the responses identifying the primary issue by highest percentage; these percentages closely follow the priority topics identified by respondents for a watershed assessment and management workshop
+The following are the responses identifying the primary issue by highest percentage; these percentages closely follow the priority topics identified by respondents for a watershed assessment and management workshop:

 - 61% Water pollution

 - 48% Water supply

 - 41% Water reuse/recycling

 - 38% Restoration needs

 - 36% Fish contamination

 - 36% Land uses

 - 32% Erosion

-- 30% Weeds/exotic species 30% Fire
+- 30% Weeds/exotic species

+- serve thee day enotice species

+- 30% Fire

 - 23% Flooding

+- 23% Community participation was an issue

+- 23% Leak detection

+- 11% Abandoned mines

+- 4% Harmful Algal bloom